weni-ai/insights-engine/README.md

 # insights-engine
-New module for data analysis
+Weni insights is the module responsible for the data analysis and dashboards.